-To the maximum extent feasible, scheduling of reoccurring vehicle trips to and from the site for employees and deliveries shall not occur during peak travel times (between 3:15 to 4:15 p.m. on Fridays and between 2:45 to 3:45 p.m. on Saturdays).
+To the maximum extent feasible, scheduling of reoccurring vehicle trips to and from the site for employees and deliveries shall not occur during peak travel times (between 4:30 to 5:30 p.m. on weekdays).
 All road improvements on private property required per Engineering Services shall be maintained in good working condition and in accordance with the Napa County Roads and Streets Standards.